spirit-warrior/ammas-tour-2024/README.md

 ### Adjustable arm rests for Amma's chair

-Modify chair so that arm rest height is adjustable
+Modify chair so that height of arm rest is adjustable

 ---